 If these two concepts have led to unprecedented innovations over the past two centuries, they also allowed the healing supplant preventive particularly France.
 They also suggested that their medicine would become all-powerful and could cure all diseases and sufferings (Sicard, 2002).
 And do the craziest achieve immortality in some human projections…

 The latest findings show how health is the product of a complex subject with its environment interaction, a genetic heritage with its ecological environment, social and cultural (epigenetics).
-This knowledge restore a balance between therapy and prevention, between treatments and care, between biology and psychology, between genes and lifestyle.
+This knowledge restore a balance between therapy and prevention, between treatments and care, between biology and psychology, between genes and lifestyle, between survival and quality of life (Ninot, 2019).
 They put light on ancient conceptions of health, the fruit of our behavior, our will and our biology interacting with our physical, social and cultural environment.
 In practice, this definition implies that intervention on the health of a human being can not be done without his knowledge, without understanding where it comes from and how it lives.
 As for professionals, a multidisciplinary team will be well advised to treat a health problem.
 The patient’s side, the modern definition of health implies that the patient is no longer passive but an actor of his health, ie it assumes some responsibility on treatment choices and prevention.
-A good example is the rehabilitation and long-term process in which engages a patient with chronic respiratory disease.
+A good example is the rehabilitation, non-pharmacological interventions (NPIs), and long-term process in which engages a patient with chronic respiratory disease.

 What it means for patients

 Health must be understood as a physical, mental well-being and social.
 It requires consideration of the feelings of the patient in making treatment decisions and prevention.
 It involves the participation of the individual in society, that is to say, its adaptation to living conditions and acceptance by others as a full member.
-Blog in Health use this definition.
+Blog en Sante use this definition.

 What it means for health professionals